Redsoxin7/beer_recipes/README.md

 2. [bf_recipes.csv](https://www.brewersfriend.com/homebrew-recipes/all-grain/) - scraped data that contains select fields of 100% of the all-grain beer recipes that have been uploaded by users.

 3. [styles_2021.json](https://github.com/ascholer/bjcp-styleview/blob/main/styles.json) - dataset that contains the criteria used to judge beer.
 Will help determine if recipes meet the criteria to be considered a specific style of beer.
+(This was acquired from ascholer on github)

-4. [Beer_recipe_scrape.ipynb] - Notebook that contains the code to scrape the Beersmith.com website.
+4. Beer_recipe_scrape.ipynb - Notebook that contains the code to scrape the Beersmith.com website.

-5. [Brewersfriend.ipynb] & [scrape.py] - notebook & python code to scrape the brewersfriend.com website.
-Technical issue with saving data required secondary operation.
+5. Brewersfriend.ipynb & scrape.py - notebook & python code to scrape the brewersfriend.com website.
+Technical issue with saving data required secondary file.

-6. [Beer_recipe_scrape.ipynb] - Notebook that contains the code to scrape the Beersmith.com website.
+6. Beer_recipe_scrape.ipynb - Notebook that contains the code to scrape the Beersmith.com website.
 3. **Data_Dictionary.md:** is the custom data dictionary for this project.
 4. **README.md:** provides overview of the project, information on running the project, sources of information, and description of project features.
 5. **Cleaning_USCIties_Connectivity.ipynb:** a Jupyter Notebook in which the steps for data cleaning, merging of data sets, calculation of new values, data visualization, and interpretation are located.